Mozilla-Ocho/Didthis/doc/vars-files.md

 note: this var is duplicated in env-dev file and in terraform vars.

-`flag_use_dummy_appserver` is a boolean. when true, instead of the actual appserver image, the cloud run appserver will be setup to use a hello-world appserver. this can be useful when standing up the boilerplate if the real appserver image wouldn't work initially due to other dependent services or configurations that aren't ready yet.
+`flag_use_dummy_appserver` is a boolean. set this true on the first deployment, then false once the docker repo has been provisioned.  when true, instead of the actual appserver image, the cloud run appserver will be setup to use a hello-world appserver from a public docker repo. without this, the first deployment has a chicken or egg problem in which the appserver depends on a custom image that can't be created because the private docker repository itself doesn't exist.

 `gcp_project_id` is a string containing the gcp project id.